 These different categories mean the point has several different uses.
 It is often recommended via TCM Theory.

 Pity she didn’t know about this point.

 In both the above ways of identifying the position of the point, the knee has to be bent, to find the popliteal crease.
 What if the patient can’t easily bend the knee?

 I can’t say that my way of finding the point is any better than the two ways mentioned above, but I seldom use them.

-Of course, it’s always possible that I’ve identified another acupuncture point, hitherto hidden from millions of acupuncture practitioners over some 3000 years, henceforth to be named ‘Clogquan’ derived from my name and that of Liver 8 Ququan - but alas, probably not.
+Of course, it’s always possible that I’ve identified another acupuncture point, hitherto hidden from millions of acupuncture practitioners over some 3000 years, henceforth to be named ‘Clogquan’ derived from my name and that of Liver 8 Ququan.
+(But alas, probably not.)

 In any case, the point found my way behaves just like Ququan.